-In short, the overall picture is one where the "un-rule of law" prevails and there is a severe lack of access to justice, particularly for the indigent.21 For Mexico and other Latin American countries that have undergone democratic transitions in recent decades, achieving the rule of law presents a major test of regime performance, since perceptions of the judicial system appear to be positively correlated with support for democratic governance.22 In Mexico, concerns about the country's on-going public security crisis have led authorities to introduce major changes with the goal of modernizing the nation's law enforcement agencies and empowering the judiciary.
+of access to justice, particularly for the indigent.23 For Mexico and other Latin American countries that have undergone democratic transitions in recent decades, achieving the rule of law presents a major test of regime performance, since perceptions of the judicial system appear to be positively correlated with support for democratic governance.24 In Mexico, concerns about the country's on-going public security crisis have led authorities to introduce major changes with the goal of modernizing the nation's law enforcement agencies and empowering the judiciary.
 Whether they are successful may have important implications for overall support for democratic governance, and significantly shape the decisions of the Mexican electorate in the coming years.
 To better evaluate the challenges that reformers face, the contours of the country's criminal justice system and the nature of recent reform initiatives are considered in more detail below.